-vi.
 Individual Education Plans

-Once a student has been identified as a Student of Determination, a personalized and individualized education plan will be designed to support the student.
-The Individual Education Plan (IEP), will include a profile outlining the personal strengths and barriers of the student and will include guidance for teachers on how to reduce any barriers to learning effectively.
+Once a student has been identified as a Student of Determination, a personalized and Individualized Education Plan (IEP) will be designed to support the student.
+The IEP, will include an individualized student profile outlining the personal strengths and barriers of the student and includes guidance for teachers on how to reduce any barriers to learning effectively.
 Where appropriate, students will also have short term targets that are specific and measurable and are designed to target the next steps in learning or moving towards independence.
 IEPs will be reviewed at least three times a year and more often if needed.

-vii.
 Exiting from the Support Program

 As part of the review cycle the current needs of the student will be regularly revisited and reviewed.
 The level of provision may be increased, decreased or maintained depending on the progress of the individual student.
 Where a student has made significant progress and is now able to access the curriculum independently, they may be exited from the support program.
-They will continued to be monitored at Level 1 for at least one assessment cycle to ensure that progress in maintained.
+They will continue to be monitored at Level 1 for at least one assessment cycle to ensure that progress is maintained.
 Where a student is still struggling to access the curriculum, despite the highest level of support being put into place, it may be necessary to consider whether the current setting is the most appropriate provision to meet the student's individual needs.
 In these circumstances, the school will support the student and family to find alternative provision that is better able to support the student's particular need.

-4. Roles and Responsibilities
+Roles and Responsibilities

-As an inclusive school, all stakeholders are responsible for supporting the needs of all students.
+As an inclusive school all stakeholders, including the governor for inclusive education and leaders at every level, are responsible for supporting the needs of all students.
 For our students of determination, we have adopted a Team Around the Child (TAC) approach to ensure that there is effective collaboration and coordination between all parties involved in the individual support programs for our students of determination.